beam-community/elixir-companies/README.md

 #### Social Network

 * [Pinterest](https://www.pinterest.com/) ([GitHub](https://github.com/pinterest)) - Pinterest is a visual discovery tool that you can use to find ideas for all your projects and interests.
-* [RAVIO](https://ravio.com/) - Help people connect and share in creative and meaningful ways.

 #### Sports

 * [Bleacher Report](http://bleacherreport.com/) ([GitHub](https://github.com/br)) - Sports media site that is revolutionizing journalism.
 * [ClubCollect](https://clubcollect.com/en/home) - Billing and collection engine for sports clubs.
 * [Football Addicts](http://www.footballaddicts.com) ([GitHub](https://github.com/elixir-addicts)) - Creators of the well-known *Forza Football* and other leading football-related mobile applications.
-* [Find a Player](https://findaplayer.com) - Organise sports games, find people to play sports with
+* [Find a Player](https://findaplayer.com) - Organize sports games, find people to play sports with

 #### Transportation